-- must not be an employee of the Tennessee Department of Education or the school district that is involved in the education or care of the child (However, a person is not an employee of the agency solely because he/she is paid by the agency to serve as an administrative law judge); - 2. must not have a personal or professional interest that conflicts with the administrative law judge's objectivity in the hearing; - 3. must be knowledgeable and understand the provisions of the IDEA, and federal and state regulations pertaining to the IDEA, and legal interpretations of the IDEA by federal and state courts; and - 4. must have the knowledge and ability to conduct hearings, and to make and write decisions, consistent with appropriate, standard legal practice.
+- 1. Must not be an employee of the Tennessee Department of Education or the school district that is involved in the education or care of the child.
+However, a person is not an employee of the agency solely because he/she is paid by the agency to serve as a administrative law judge; - 2.
+Must not have a personal or professional interest that conflicts with the administrative law judge's objectivity in the hearing; - 3.
+Must be knowledgeable and understand the provisions of the IDEA, and Federal and State regulations pertaining to the IDEA, and legal interpretations of the IDEA by Federal and State courts; and - 4.
+Must have the knowledge and ability to conduct hearings, and to make and write decisions, consistent with appropriate, standard legal practice.